-Blanchet House partners with Portland-based company Pioneer Wiping Cloth to recycle clothes into cleaning cloths.
+Blanchet House partners with Portland-based company Pioneer Wiping Cloth to recycle clothes we cannot give out into cleaning cloths.

 By Etta Moen

 As an organization offering to clothe people experiencing homelessness, Blanchet accepts clothing from caring donors.
+It’s a big job to take in and sort clothing.
 Volunteers are needed to sort the clothing, share it with peer aid groups, and distribute it to people without access to laundry.

 Consequently, it is a personal challenge of mine to build a better system.
 A system that allows staff to quickly find items requested by our houseless guests waiting in the rain and cold outside.

 FACT: 62,810 pounds of clothes were donated to Blanchet House in 2021

 Staff like me and volunteers must keep up with mounting piles that often contain unwearable clothing.
 Clothes that are torn, dirty, or inappropriate for use must be disposed of somehow.
 Blanchet House is unable to launder or mend clothes.
 Furthermore, storage is limited so we must keep seasonally appropriate clothes on hand and remove out-of-season clothing.
 For example, shorts, tank tops, flip flops, or swimsuits will not help our houseless guests from winter weather.

 To keep unusable clothes out of landfills I sought a partner that can recycle clothes in an environmentally friendly way.

 I discovered Pioneer Wiping Cloth, a local business that’s been operating since 1931.
 They turn clothes that we send them into rags for industrial cleaning.
 Pioneer cuts, cleans, bales, then sell the cloth by the pound to businesses that need an economical alternative for maintenance.